scraptechguy/.svgDataExtractor/README.md

 Programmed for extracting raw data (<a href="https://en.wikipedia.org/wiki/Text_file" target="_blank">.txt files</a>) from <a href="https://en.wikipedia.org/wiki/Scalable_Vector_Graphics" target="_blank">.svg</a> files with a common pattern.

+ <b>This project contains sample .svg file and sample .txt file to make it easier for you try it yourself!</b>

 + To run this yourself, review <a href="https://github.com/scraptechguy/.svgDataExtractor/blob/main/requirements.md" target="_blank">requirements.md</a> file and do the following in terminal:

 ```sh